Frequently Asked Questions

 All finalized location meeting places and GPS coordinates will be emailed before the festival in an Information PDF.

-We recommend downloading the PDF to have on hand in case internet service is not functional.
+We recommend downloading the logistics PDF to have on hand in case internet service is not functional.

 -

 All events are rain or shine.
 Please dress accordingly and prepare for wet weather.
-Trips will be cancelled only under the circumstance that weather events make conditions unsafe.
+After a rain the birding can be great in the Black Belt in summer.
+Thus, trips will be cancelled only under the circumstance that weather events make conditions unsafe.
+If rain is in the forecast, we suggest you plan on attending the event.
+Your guides will have options available that include a temporary delay of the event to allow inclement weather to pass.

 -

-All events are al carte!
+All events are a al carte!
 To maximize your enjoyment of the festival, ensure you have sufficient time to travel between events.
-Outings are in the mornings, afternoons, and evenings, but because start/finish times vary, the gap between your events for travel.
-Travel times between these areas vary, so plan accordingly.
+Outings are in the mornings, afternoons, and evenings, but because start/finish times vary, the time gap between your events for travel also varies.
+Plan accordingly.
+Google Map of Events

 -